 The Bank's strategic priorities focus on:

-- Delivering a superior quality service to its customers - Enhancing the business distribution capability and operating model - Delivering business transformation to underpin sustainability - To deliver our strategy through people
+- Increased verticalisation to focus on customer segments set out above. - Delivering a superior quality service to its customers segments. - Enhancing the business distribution capability and operating model. - Delivering business transformation to underpin sustainability. - Delivering our strategy through people.